You must go forth, and stop Xande... He is in the Syrcus Tower, whose entrance is guarded by four ancient statues.

 In a real bout of sadism, the devs placed a small space between the Tower and the Maze, meaning that to go back to the world in general from the tower, one must traverse the Maze once more.

-While it is possible to enter the tower after getting all four fangs, it is impossible to make further progress without the Syrcus Key.
+While it is possible to enter the tower after getting all four fangs, it is impossible to make progress beyond the first floor without the Syrcus Key.

 The tower is quite fanciful, having several rooms with ponds of water and large pits.
 The foyer has the entrance to Eureka in the middle while the entrance into the tower proper is in the back (Famicom)/to the side (remake).

 The Crystal Tower is infamous for being only part 2 of a 3 part (4, if you count Eureka) dungeon.
 Once you reach the mirror, you are functionally locked into the 'final battle'.
-In interviews and the like, Sakaguchi explains why this is: There originally was a "restore point" somewhere during the gauntlet, but the playtester grew better and better to the point of finding the gauntlet easy.
+In interviews and the like, Sakaguchi explains why this is: There originally was a "restore point" (presumably a healing lake, much like the one in Eureka?) somewhere during the gauntlet, but the playtester grew better and better to the point of finding the gauntlet easy.
 Sakaguchi, taking that criticism to heart, had the restore point removed.

 Eureka is the bonus area of the game.
 Clearing out Eureka is optional, but foolish not to.
 The Forbidden Land houses many weapons too dangerous to be used otherwise.
 The story even builds it up by having Doga and Unei stress its importance.